 Obsessive-Compulsive Disorder

-OCD is recognized as a prevalent and persistent neuropsychiatric condition, impacting an estimated 2% to 3% of individuals worldwide (de Mathis et al., 2013).
+Obsessive-compulsive disorder (OCD) is recognized as a prevalent and persistent neuropsychiatric condition, impacting an estimated 2% to 3% of individuals worldwide (de Mathis et al., 2013).
 The disorder commonly arises in early life and is characterized by the presence of compulsions – ritualized behavioral or mental acts, and obsessions – intrusive and unwanted thoughts and worries (Karno et al., 1988).
 OCD is unique among mental illnesses in that it exhibits both externalizing and internalizing symptoms (Guzick et al., 2019).
 Externalizing features, like compulsivity and repetitive actions, are often outwardly disruptive and align with disorders such as attention-deficit/hyperactivity disorder (ADHD) and disruptive behavior disorders.
 In contrast, internalizing aspects, including anxiety, concerns, and obsessions, cause internal distress and align with conditions like depressive and anxiety disorders, often leading to avoidance or withdrawal (T. M. Achenbach, 2001).
 Understanding OCD within this dual framework enhances our grasp of its complexity and informs more effective therapeutic strategies.
 This framework is therapeutically beneficial and supported by empirical research (Kessler et al., 2011; Slade & Watson, 2006).

 Informant Discrepancies